mpedrero/safeString/README.md

 # safeString
 _safeString_ is a small header which comprises several functions intended to perform common operations with C strings in an easier and safer way.
 It also contains equivalent macros that provide a simpler interface.
+All functions that involve string modification __guarantee that the result will be a valid string__ regardless of the input string size.

 # How to use
 Include `safeString.h` in your code.
 That's it.

-All functions and macros return 1 in case of a successful execution, or 0 otherwise (except `strClear`), so it is easy to test whether the operation has been done as intended.
+All functions and macros return 1 in case of a correct execution, or 0 otherwise (except `strClear`), so it is easy to test whether the operation has been done as intended.

-Also, `strClear`, `safeStrCpy` and `safeStrCat` __guarantee that the result will be a valid string__, regardless of the destination string size.
+Note that `char*` input parameters must _not_ contain an uninitialized pointer, but an array.
+Also note that the size of a dynamic array _can not_ be obtained by using `sizeof()` function, so it must be set explicitly.

 # Functions

-Note that `char*` parameters must _not_ receive an uninitialized pointer, but an array.
-Also note that the size of a dynamic array _can not_ be obtained by using `sizeof()` function, so it must be set explicitly.

 * `void strClear(char* str, int size)`: Fills `str` with `\0` within `size`, thus making a string of length 0.